Climate change is the greatest threat we face today.

 Almost 10% of the country's CO2 emissions - and a proportion of the death and sickness it causes by air pollution - could have been averted if Germany had not been shutting down its nuclear power stations:

 And it's not just Germany: Japan has re-opened only a handful of its nuclear power stations, despite them having been inspected and found to be quite safe.
 It is now burning gas, oil and coal.
 In the USA nuclear power plants are being shut down and replaced by gas fired generators.
 In Britain, France, Sweden, Swizerland, South Korea and elsewhere there is pressure to close existing nuclear power stations, and opposition to building new ones.
 And we - the Smiling Sun badge/button and T-shirt wearers, the Greenpeace and FoE supporters and Green Party voters - are the people making this happen.
 Germany's Green Party are responsible for their country closing down its nuclear plants, despite the resultant increase in CO2 emissions, air pollution, and consequent deaths and sickness.
 Greenpeace, Friends of the Earth, Green Parties, the Sierra Club and others in the anti-nuclear movement have been so succesful in sustaining and nurturing fear of nuclear power that the almost 20,000 people killed and massive damage caused by the Great East Japan earthquake and tsunami have been forgotten, eclipsed by an accident which caused property damage but zero fatalities and which would have gone unnoticed if it hadn't involved anything nuclear.
-Worse, the fear which we, the anti-nuclear movement, have fostered over the decades, caused panic amongst those living around the Daiichi power plant resulting in an evacuation which lead to the deaths of more than 1,600 people from stress and other illnesses and which still blights the lives of evacuees who have not only lost their homes but live in fear of levels of radiation which are below background levels in many other parts of the world and which results in people living in virtual self-imprisonment, instilling their fears into their children who they allow to play outdoors for only a few minutes each day.
+Worse, the fear which we, the anti-nuclear movement, have fostered over the decades, caused panic amongst those living around the Daiichi power plant resulting in an evacuation which lead to the deaths of more than 1,600 people from stress and other illnesses and which still blights the lives of evacuees who have not only lost their homes but live in fear of levels of radiation which are actually below background levels in many other parts of the world, and which results in people living in virtual self-imprisonment, instilling their fears into their children who they allow to play outdoors for only a few minutes each day.